Quick-Take a guess: How many individuals own at least 1 BTC?

 At conferences and in my own classroom, I am often asked: Should I still acquire Bitcoin? -Or is it too late?
 After all, it has risen from a fraction of a penny to $6,000 in just a 7 years.
 And from under $1000 to $6,000 this year alone!

 I am not a financial advisor.
 I often speculate, but never offer guidance.
 I embrace the wisdom that past performance is never an assurance of future gains.
 But, I ask students to look at the assumptions and at the math: Unlike US dollars, shares in Apple, pork bellies or gold pressed latinum, Bitcoin is firmly capped.
 There will never be more than a paltry 21 million coins.
 That means that each coin absolutely, positively must increase in value with even a modest adoption scenario.
+In turn, this will drive up the demand for services to take advantage of this incline, and the rise of importance of researching beforehand by reading Bitcoin IRA Reviews as one example.

 The Argument Against Bitcoin